tal-z/SoundsLike/README.md

 <h1>Welcome to the SoundsLike module.</h1>
-<h3>SoundsLike helps find words that sound like other words, using the CMU Pronouncing Dictionary.
+<h3>SoundsLike helps find words that sound like other words
+ Soundslike uses the CMU Pronouncing Dictionary.
 It also offers some tools for working with dictionaries, if you prefer to use your own.</h3>